twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

     - inside same AS -> working inside the same network
     - BGP peering between routers in the same AS
     - Admin Distance = 200
-        - Not trusted nearly as much as eBGP
+        - Not trusted nearly as much as eBGP, EIGRP  or OSPF
         - will opt for eigrp or ospf before opting in on iBGP
     - Full mesh requirements        - each router has a wire going to each router.
         - full mesh -> "split horizon rule" requires a full mesh